-Since the birth cohort recommendation was adopted, however, there has been an increase in the number of acute and chronic HCV infections reported in individuals born after 1965 (Zibbell, 2018); (Ly, 2017); (Suryaprasad, 2014).
+Since the birth cohort recommendation was adopted, however, there has been an increase in the number of acute and chronic HCV infections reported in individuals born after 1965 (Zibbell, 2018); (Ly.
+2017); (Suryaprasad, 2014).
 The increase in HCV incidence and prevalence among a younger cohort results from the opioid epidemic and increased IDU.
 This shift in HCV epidemiology and the known failures of risk-based testing warranted an expansion of the recommendation.
-Accordingly, CDC updated screening recommendations in 2020 to include HCV screening at least once in a lifetime for all adults aged ≥18 years as well as HCV screening of all pregnant women during each pregnancy, except in settings where the prevalence of HCV infection (ie, HCV-RNA positivity) is <0.1%.
-Both recommendations were based on extensive literature review and estimates of the cost-effectiveness of screening.
-In their recommendation, CDC noted that no states have an estimated HCV-RNA prevalence <0.1% (Schillie, 2020).
+Accordingly, CDC updated screening recommendations in 2020 to include HCV screening at least once in a lifetime for all adults aged \geq 18 years as well as HCV screening of all pregnant women during each pregnancy, except in settings where the prevalence of HCV infection (ie, HCV-RNA positivity) is <0.1%.
+Both recommendation, CDC noted that no states have an estimated HCV-RNA prevalence <0.1% (Schillie, 2020).
 USPSTF also recently issued recommendations for one-time, routine, opt-out testing of adults aged 18 through 79 years (Owens, 2020).